Absence of a BCS-BEC crossover in the cuprate superconductors: Experimental perspective

 where $v_F$ is the nodal velocity (which, conveniently, appears to be minimally dependent on $T$ and on doped hole concentration, $x$, on the 10 - 100 meV energy scale~\cite{zhou2003universal,vishik2010doping}).
 It should be noted that a cascade of nodal dispersion kinks can affect the temperature dependent shift of the nodal $k_F$ up to 1\% of the reciprocal lattice unit~\cite{lanzara2001evidence,zhou2003universal,vishik2010doping,anzai2017new}, which is comparable to experimentally observed values, but at least 2 orders of magnitude smaller than what is expected in the crossover regime.

 In Fig.~\ref{fig:experiment} we show $k_F(T)$ from ARPES data in Bi-2212 for several different values of $p$.
-The changes are sufficiently small that - within the uncertainties of interpretation - they are consistent with a constant chemical potential.
+The measured changes in $k_F$ are sufficiently small that, within the uncertainties of interpretation, they are consistent with a temperature independent chemical potential.
+(Specifically, minute but difficult to quantify shifts of $k_F$ are expected to arise from temperature dependent low-energy band renormalizations due to electron-electron or electron-phonon interactions, even in the absence of any $T$ dependence of $\mu$.)
 This is our primary finding.
-Indeed below, and in Fig.~\ref{fig:theory}, we show that the very small changes in the chemical potential expected on the basis of BCS theory are consistent with these findings, assuming reasonable values of the $T=0$ gap, $\Delta_0 \approx 40$meV.
+Indeed below, and in Fig.~\ref{fig:theory}, we show that the very small changes in the chemical potential expected on the basis of BCS theory are order-of-magnitude consistent with these findings, assuming reasonable values of the $T=0$ gap, $\Delta_0 \approx 40$~meV.
 By contrast, even on the BCS side of the transition, in the regime proximate to a BEC limit a large shift in the chemical potential toward the band bottom would be expected.